 Step 4: Enter Hours Worked & Other Income Details

-After entering all of your employee and employer data into the payroll Excel template, you’re ready to calculate employee payments.
+After entering all of your employee and employer data into the Excel payroll template, you’re ready to calculate employee payments.
 Go to the appropriate monthly payroll tab—so if it’s January, go to the “January Payroll” tab.
 Enter the pay date in column A and the full name of each employee you are paying for the period in column B.

 Remember, the name must be the same as you entered in column A of the “Set Up Employee Data” tab.
 If it doesn’t match, the pay rates, tax rates, and deductions will not populate in the monthly payroll tabs.
 If you’re concerned you’re not entering them correctly, copy and paste the names in.